 Sunday Evening Pass includes dancing at the live performance with Ty from 9:00 PM - 10:00 PM and dancing to the music mixed by our DJs Louis St. George and company into the late night hours.

-In addition to performances by many of our instructors, the following groups and couples performed at 2018 DC Out.
+In addition to performances by many of our instructors, the following groups and couples performed at DC Out in 2019.
+Stay tuned for the 2021 performances.

 JT Swing Teams DC, directed by Erica Smith, consists of a Junior Varsity and Varsity West Coast Swing performance team.
 Each team performs a different routine choreographed by 11-time US Open Classic Division Champions Jordan Frisbee and Tatianna Mollmann.
-Now in its 3rd Season, JT Swing Teams DC looks forward to sharing Season 3’s routines with you!
+Now in its 4th season, JT Swing Teams DC looks forward to sharing this seasons routines with you!